Lamar Jackson Player Prop Bets for NFL Week 12 | Baltimore vs. Cleveland 11/28/2021

 Matchup vs. Cleveland

-- Jackson averaged 183.7 passing yards per game in six matchups against the Browns, 54.8 yards below his over/under for Sunday.
+- Jackson averaged 183.7 passing yards per game in six matchups against the Browns, 54.8 yards less than his over/under for Sunday.

-- Jackson threw a touchdown pass four times and multiple TDs in three of those outings against the Browns.
+- Jackson threw a touchdown pass four times and multiple TDs in three of those matchups against the Browns.

-- The 233.0 passing yards the Browns give up per game makes them the NFL's eighth-ranked pass defense this season.
+- The 233.0 passing yards the Browns yield per game makes them the NFL's eighth-ranked pass defense this season.

-- With 21 passing TDs allowed this year, the Browns defense is ranked 30th in the league.
+- At 1.9 passing TDs conceded per game, the Browns defense is ranked 30th in the league.

 Recent Performances